protocol/research-website/content/posts/RNL-review/index.md

 Throughout the year, we've identified and catalogued what are still some significant [Open Problems](https://github.com/protocol/ResNetLab/tree/master/OPEN_PROBLEMS) in the space that need to be solved in order to unblock a whole new set of users and applications to join the Distributed Web.
 These include:

-- Achieving [full privacy-preserving primitives](https://github.com/protocol/ResNetLab/blob/master/OPEN_PROBLEMS/PRESERVE_USER_PRIVACY.md) that do not leak important information and/or users intent through side-channel attacks.
+- Achieving [full privacy-preserving primitives](https://github.com/protocol/ResNetLab/blob/master/OPEN_PROBLEMS/PRESERVE_USER_PRIVACY.md) that do not leak important information and/or user intent through side-channel attacks.

 - [Scaling Content Routing to billions of users](https://github.com/protocol/ResNetLab/blob/master/OPEN_PROBLEMS/ROUTING_AT_SCALE.md) in order to support the rapid adoption of the Internet by the world's population and the even fastest growing number of devices per person.